 Group mentoring helps in many ways

-Studies show that mentoring provides major benefits to actors.
+Studies show that mentoring provides major benefits to students (actors).
 The mentor can use his/her experience to guide actors as they consider their career alternatives.
-The mentor is more aware of potential job opportunities, employers, and tasks than the actors.
-He/she is familiar with the issues and people in his/her own field.
-Mentoring enhances the professional identity of actors and boosts their belief that they can cope in work life.
+The mentor is more aware of potential job opportunities, employers and tasks and he/she is familiar with the issues and people in his/her own field.
+Mentoring enhances the professional identity of actors and boosts their belief that they can cope and thrive in work life.
 Mentoring also strengthens the actor’s belief in his/her own future and clarifies plans.

 Examples of themes discussed in mentoring groups